Chart Color Schemes

 Barkly's residents boast exceedingly positive health performance metrics with both young and old age cohorts seeing low prevalence of common health conditions

-Health outcomes data shows excellent results across Barkly, with both younger and older age groups having a low prevalence of common health conditions.
-The rate of private health cover is found to be quite low at approximately 47% of the total population (around 1,235 people), compared to 50.1% in the rest of the Northern Territory (NT).
-Nationally, this figure stands at 55.3%.
+Health outcomes data shows excellent results across Barkly.
+Both younger and older age groups have a low prevalence of common health conditions.
+Private health cover rate is very low at approximately 47% of the total population (around 1,237 people), compared to 50.1% in the rest of NT and the national average of 55.3%.

-The most prevalent medical conditions in Barkly are diabetes and heart disease, affecting 7.1 and 5.1% of residents respectively.
-Notably, 81.7% of residents report having no medical ailments, compared to 77.5% in the rest of NT.
-As for demographics, Barkly has 5.5% of its population aged 65 and over (143 people), which is lower than the 8.3% figure seen in the rest of NT.
-Despite this, health outcomes among seniors in Barkly are above average and thus require more attention than the broader population.
+The most prevalent medical conditions are diabetes and heart disease, affecting 7.1 and 5.1% of residents respectively.
+81.7% of residents report being completely free from medical ailments, compared to 77.5% in the rest of NT.
+Barkly has 5.5% of its population aged 65 and over (143 people), lower than the 8.3% in the rest of NT.
+Health outcomes among seniors are above average but require more attention than the broader population.

 Frequently Asked Questions - Health